sjtower/super-lunk-world/notes/room_ideas.md

 1. hard tall room - look at or keep !hard
 1. have to pick up torch the right way or go boom
 1. force lavamader to shoot lava at you and far away bushes
+1. trigger expostion in front layer from back, need to remember which TNT is where

 1. ~~Climbing puzzles with trees~~
 1. ~~trap gauntlet - path~~